Human-Wildlife Conflict in India: One Human Killed Every Day

-Statistics released this week by India's Environment Ministry count a total of 1,144 people killed between April 2014 and May of this year.
+Statistics released by India's Environment Ministry count a total of 1,144 people killed between April 2014 and May of this year

 Indian villagers watch as a herd of wild elephants walks towards them in Kurkuria village, about 45 kilometers (28 miles) east of Gauhati India, Saturday, Dec.
 22, 2012.
 At least 20 wild elephants from the nearby Amchang Wildlife Sanctuary were sighted searching for food in the Kurkuria village late Dec.
 21. (AP Photo/Anupam Nath), photo: AP/Anupam Nath

 NEW DELHI – A deadly conflict is underway between India's growing masses and its wildlife, confined to ever-shrinking forests and grasslands, with data showing that about one person has been killed every day for the past three years by roaming tigers or rampaging elephants.Statistics released this week by India's Environment Ministry count a total of 1,144 people killed between April 2014 and May of this year.That includes 426 human deaths in fiscal 2014-15, and 446 killed the following year.
 The ministry released only a partial count for 2016-17 of 259 killed by elephants up to February of this year, along with 27 killed by tigers through May."Conflict is already one of the biggest conservation challenges," said Belinda Wright, founder of the Wildlife Protection Society of India, based in New Delhi.
 "In India it is particularly acute because of the high human population."